zhengyao-lin/lfs-docker/README.md

 ## Other architectures

-In default, the Dockerfile is set to build for x86_64 (on an x86_64 host).
+By default, the Dockerfile is set to build for x86_64 (on an x86_64 host).
-To build for ARM 64-bit CPUs, change the following variables on the top of the Dockerfile:
+To build for ARM 64-bit CPUs, change the following variables at the top of the Dockerfile:
 ```
 ARG LFS_ARCH=aarch64
 ARG DOCKER_ARCH=arm64v8